-HORIZON-JU-SNS-2025-STREAM-D-01: SNS Trials and Pilots (T&Ps) with Verticals
+HORIZON-JU-SNS-2025-02-STREAM-D-01: SNS Trials and Pilots (T&Ps) with Verticals

-Call: HORIZON-JU-SNS-2025 (see Appendix 1) Specific condition IS Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 6 million would allow these outcomes to be addressed appropriately.
+Call: HORIZON-JU-SNS-2025-02 (see Appendix 1) Specific condition IS Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 6 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 24 million.
-Type of Action Innovation Actions Eligibility conditions Specific eligibility conditions apply and are described in Horizon Europe WP2023-25 General Annexes.
-Exceptions apply as detailed in the SNS R&I WP2025 Appendix 1 - Section 2.B (pending final decision).
+Type of Action Innovation Actions Eligibility conditions Subject to restrictions on participation in accordance with Article 22(5) of the Horizon Europe Regulation (see General call conditions: section 3.B(i) of Appendix 1 to this Work Programme).
+Subject to restrictions on participation in line with Recital 21 and Article 5.2.(a) of the Council regulation (EU) 2021/2085 (see General call conditions: section 3.B(iii) of Appendix 1 to this Work Programme.
 Technology Readiness Level Activities are expected to achieve TRL 5-7 by the end of the project.
 Funding rate 100% non-for-profit organizations, 70% for profit organizations